-Due to technical issues, this transcript still has many errors.
-I'm working on it! - Danielle
+(4/18/21 – This transcript still has many errors.
+Working on it! – Danielle)

-- How do I portray being autistic as an ultimately positive and valuable identity while not skipping over the real challenges that are associated with it?"
+- How do I portray being autistic as an ultimately positive and valuable identity, while not skipping over the real challenges that are associated with it?

-So there are a lot of variables in place.
-I have my own ways of approaching autism in our family as an autistic parent and with an autistic child, but our ways won’t work for everyone.
+Parents have more or less experience with real autistic people.
+Parents are, or are not, autistic themselves.
+So there’s a lot of variables in place.
+I have my own ways of approaching autism in our family, as an autistic parent with an autistic child but our ways won’t work for everyone.

 About the Research